LRenTi/AnkiPackBuilder/README.md

 6. Open Anki and import the generated .apkg file to start using your new deck.

+### Prompt
+A prompt for ChatGPT to create Flashcards in the AnkiPackbuilder Format about the topic Bilirubin. <br>

+        Create flashcards for me.
+The questions should start with a # and immediately after that, the question should follow.
+        The answer begins on the next line.
+Everything should be in a .txt code file.
+Create 5 Flashcards about Bilirubin.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue.